bruno-strandberg/MONA/common_software/README.md

 Common software
 ===============

 This directory has some generic classes that are used by other scripts in the NMH directory.
-The following classes can be used stand-alone:
+The classes are documented in the source files, here very brief summaries are provided.

+* `SummaryEvent`    - a class that defines the summary data format for this analysis
-* SummaryParser - to parse summary files the analysis format as described below,
+* `SummaryParser`   - a class to parse summary files in the analysis format (`SummaryEvent`)
-* GSGParser     - to parse gSeaGen files, either in .root or .evt format,
-* NuXsec        - a class to get the neutrino interaction cross-section in water,
+* `NuXsec`          - a class to get the neutrino interaction cross-section in water
+* `NMHUtils`        - a misc collection of useful functions, e.g. for asymmetry calculation and for calculating logarithmic bins
+* `GSGParser`       - a class to parse `gSeaGen` files, either in `.root` or `.evt` format
-* AtmFlux       - a class to get the atmospheric neutrino flux.
+* `GSGHeaderReader` - a class that is used only in `GSGParser` to read the `gSeaGen` header in `.root` format
-* FileHeader    - a class to create simple headers for ROOT files
+* `FileHeader`      - a class to create simple headers for `ROOT` files
+* `EventSelection`  - a class to define event selections (e.g. to select 'track' events and fill them to histograms)
+* `EventFilter`     - a class that defines an event filter for inheriting classes, such as `EventSelection` and `DetResponse`
+* `DetResponse`     - a class that defines the detector response from MC data
+* `AtmFlux`         - a class to get the atmospheric neutrino flux

 Prerequisities
 ==============